nyboer/M4L-GamePad/README.md

 ```
 The name of the controller (such as `"PLAYSTATION(R)3 Controller"` or `"Logitech Dual Action"`) must match what is reported from the Max [hi] object.
 There is an allowance for "variations" because `"PLAYSTATION(R)3 Controller"` may report different things on macOS Monterey vs macOS BigSur vs Windows 10, etc. In that case, the name can be followed by an integer, like `"PLAYSTATION(R)3 Controller 2"` for variation 2.
 This is accessed in the variation sub menu of the Max for Live interface.

-In the map, the leading integer is the index of something like a joystick x axis or D-pad press.
+In the `map`, the leading integer is the index of something like a joystick x axis or D-pad press.
 The range is the observed max value from a control.
 Clearly `range` should either be called `max` or be defined as a pair of min,max values.
 But, until we observe otherwise, the program assumes a minimum of 0.

 ### Control names in map

-If you are making a profile, refer to the control names in the PS3 `ps3_profile.json` file.
+If you are making a profile, refer to the control names in the PS3 [`ps3_profile.json`](https://github.com/nyboer/M4L-GamePad/blob/main/Game%20Controller%20Project/data/ps3_profile.json) file.
 These are all standardized, and bind to specific interface ([jsui]) and [pattr] objects in the M4L device.
 For example, the name `js_L_X` corresponds to the left joystick x-axis control, the `col_U` name corresponds to the up-direction "color-coded" button on the right.
 The PS3 would refer to this as a "triangle," but these right side buttons don't seem to follow a convention among controllers so they are called "color buttons" here.

 If you decide to use `L_js_X` for a control name in your profile, it won't work.
 Why?
 Because it doesn't follow the standard!